Canadian Conservation is Our Business – and Our Name

 When Canadian and American conservation professionals created the U.S. charity named American Friends of Canadian Land Trusts in 2006, they expected land trusts would partner with the new organization to protect Canada’s natural heritage.
 And they were right!
-Since completing our first land donation in 2011, American Friends and its land trust partners in five provinces have permanently protected approximately 3,000 acres comprising 26 high priority properties.
+Since completing our first land donation in 2011, American Friends of Canadian Conservation and its land trust partners in five provinces have permanently protected approximately 3,000 acres comprising 26 high priority properties.
 These land and easement gifts from over 40 individual US taxpayers have an appraised value of close to $17M USD.
 In addition, in the past six years alone, Friends has made grants totaling nearly $3.5M USD to its Canadian partners.

 Happily, over the years, government agencies, First Nations, educational institutions and a variety of conservation advocacy entities have also advanced their conservation missions through partnerships with American Friends.

 Recently, American Friends’ board decided the organization needed a new name to better reflect the full range of current and potential partnerships.
 They chose American Friends of Canadian Conservation to express the full spectrum of possible collaborations and the extent of the impact we hope to have within the Canadian conservation community.